Meters, Leaks & Pipes

 - In the garage where the water line enters the wall or ceiling, near the water heater or laundry hookup

-If you can’t find your personal shutoff valve, you may want to have a shutoff valve installed if it can’t be located or is in need of repair.
-If you have an emergency and need help shutting off your water at the meter or need help locating your meter, please contact us by email or call 972-547-7360.
+If you can’t find your personal shutoff valve, you may want to contact a plumber to help you locate or install a new one.
+If you have an emergency and need help shutting off your water at the meter, please call 972-547-7360.

 City of McKinney Shutoff ValveThe city’s shutoff valve is located between the meter and the street and should only be accessed by authorized city staff.
 Your water meter is located in a concrete or plastic box in the ground, generally in front of your house and near the side property line.